khaors/geocompr/main.md

 Depending on projections used, reprojection could be either lossy or lossless.
 For example, loss of spatial information could occur when the new CRS is only adequate for smaller area than input vector.
 The precision could be also lost when transformation is between coordinate systems that have different datum - in those situations approximations are used.
-However, in most cases CRS transformation is lossless.
+However, in most cases CRS vector transformation is lossless.

 The dataset `cycle_hire_osm` represents all cycle hire locations across London, taken from OpenStreetMap (OSM).
 It is automatically loaded by the **spData** package, meaning we do not have to load it, and its CRS can be queried as follows: